afeins19/obsdian/UHS/performance_reviews/Year 1.md

 ### Futher Improvements
 with the workflow that i developed here, i have built up a solid base of utility functions for processing data out of healthe and experian. this will speed up the process of creating more report automations like this in the future

-### CBO Productivity & Quality Dashboard
-Automated roughly 90% of the data for this dashboard.
-Tracks and calculates the productivity and quality scores for CBO employees and displays aggregate statistics
-- **Time to run report**: 10-15 it minutes for manually processing excel file + 1 minute to run automated report
-- **Time Savings**: automated dashboard displays many different kinds of metrics based on collected data from CBO managers.
-Estimated time savings ~1-2 hours
-- **Notable Features**:
-	- productivity trending over time for teams and pools
-	- automatically pulls the 2 most recent QR scores for each employee
-	- displays time partitions of employee off time
-	- shows time adjustments per team as a percentage of total time

 ### Rep Code Dashboard